-37.5.1 unless the obstruction or distraction prevents the striker being out caught, any runs completed by the batters before the offence shall be scored, together with any one run Penalty for No ball or wide, or any other award of 5 Penalty Runs to either side.
-See clauses 18.6 (Runs awarded for penalties) and 18.8 (Runs scored when a batter is dismissed).
-37.5.2 if the obstruction or distraction prevents the striker being out caught, any runs completed by the batters shall not be scored but any award of 5 Penalty Runs to either side shall stand.
-Clause 18.11 (Batter returning to original end) will apply.
+- 37.5.1 unless the obstruction prevents a catch from being made, any runs completed by the batters before the offence shall be scored, together with any runs awarded for penalties to either side.
+See clauses 18.6 (Runs awarded for penalties) and 18.8 (Runs scored when a batter is dismissed). - 37.5.2 if the obstruction prevents a catch from being made, any runs completed by the batters shall not be scored but any penalties awarded to either side shall stand.